rahuldey/rag-llm-demo/README.md

 # RAG LLM Demo

 A local Retrieval-Augmented Generation API.
-Drop PDFs into a folder, start the server, and ask questions — answers are grounded in your documents.
+Drop documents (PDF, TXT, PPT, PPTX) into a folder, start the server, and ask questions — answers are grounded in your documents.
 No third-party APIs, everything runs on your machine.

 ## Prerequisites